 Online Background Checks

-And their Shortcomings, as told by MARYLAND & VIRGINIA PRIVATE INVESTIGATORS
+And their Shortcomings, as told by MARYLAND PRIVATE INVESTIGATORS

 If you want accurate, comprehensive information, don’t settle for online background checks.
 Let the professionals at Brown, Kaszak, & Associates conduct a thorough background investigation.
-We are a Maryland & Virginia licensed and insured private investigations firm.
-Our agency boasts nationwide capabilities and resources which allow us to successfully manage cases not only in Maryland and Virginia, but across the United States, as well as the globe.
+We are a Maryland private investigations firm.
+Our agency boasts nationwide capabilities and resources which allow us to successfully manage cases not only in Maryland, but across the United States, as well as the globe.

 I’m sure that you’ve seen them, too.
 Websites that claim to provide comprehensive background search results for a fee.
 You know the ones, where for only $29.95 you can get all of the information possible on the subject of the investigation.
 Well, I’m here to tell you that this is not entirely true.